 Why is it difficult to hire tech talent?

 In the world of technology, employers have been competing for the same talent for popular, hard-to-fill positions for years.
 Granted, recent shifts in the labor market due to the coronavirus pandemic have changed the hiring ecosystem, but even in times of uncertainty, top tech positions remain hard to fill and recruiting tech talent remains a challenge.
 These include software engineers, software developers, applications engineers, data architects, and data scientists.

-With competition for these candidates as fierce as it is today, companies are taking a closer look at their hiring strategies to see what they can do to improve outcomes.
+With competition for these candidates as fierce as it is today, companies are taking a closer look at their strategies for recruiting IT talent to see what they can do to improve outcomes.

 That’s what inspired Monster and IDG to join forces to conduct an extensive survey of IT and HR leaders; to try and understand what about the tech hiring process is broken.

-Download our tech hiring ebook to see the results of our survey, learn the top tech hiring challenges and solutions, and get access to our free tech hiring checklist.
+Download our tech hiring ebook to see the results of our survey, learn the challenges and solutions of recruiting IT talent, and get access to our free tech hiring checklist.